SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 title:  "Hello World!"
 date:   2021-06-11 #10:09:24 +0200
 # comments: true
-feature_image: "/blog/assets/images/hello-world-images/hello-world-big.png"
+feature_image: "/sm_blog/assets/images/hello-world-images/hello-world-big.png"
-# categories: life, education, misc
+categories: life-lessons habits motivation
 ---

 In the following post I'm going to introduce this blog and talk a bit about me and future plans.